Z9V5PRO/Old_Z9V5PRO_Reference_upgrade/README.md

-# Z9V5 Pro ( ZM3E4 v2.1), Z8PM4Pro (same control board, If you change it a little, it will be possible to install it)
+# Z9V5 Pro ( ZM3E4 v2.1)

+and Z8PM4Pro (same control board, If you change it a little, it will be possible to install it, I couldn't test it because I didn't own it.)

+.
+.
+.

 Here, only the contents of installing Klipper on the above printer are included.